 Exchange programs allow UMD students to study for a semester or year at leading universities throughout the world while paying little more than their regular UMD tuition, travel, and overseas living expenses.
 UMD is part of the prestigious U21 consortium of world-class universities, which share excellence, collaborate across borders, and nurture international knowledge exchange.
 In exchange for each outgoing student, a student from the overseas host university studies at the College Park campus for an equivalent period.
 While some exchange programs require foreign language proficiency, many are open to students who speak only English.
 These programs offer UMD students an outstanding opportunity to develop lasting bonds with local students abroad.
 UMD students earn transfer credit applied to their UMD degree on all exchange programs.

 Approved Programs and Affiliate Programs

-EA administers a wide range of programs in collaboration with vetted study abroad providers and universities, including The Council on International Educational Exchange (CIEE), the Institute for the International Education of Students (IES Abroad), The Education Abroad Network (TEAN), American Councils (ACTR), SIT Study Abroad, and the University Studies Abroad Consortium (USAC).
+EA administers a wide range of programs in collaboration with vetted study abroad providers and universities, including the Council on International Educational Exchange (CIEE), the Institute for the International Education of Students (IES Abroad), the Education Abroad Network (TEAN), American Councils (ACTR), SIT Study Abroad, CET Academic Programs and the University Studies Abroad Consortium (USAC).

 UMD students who wish to study abroad through other institutions must petition to do so.
 The first step in this process is to speak with an EA advisor.
 Petitioners must demonstrate a compelling academic reason to participate in a non-approved program and that the program in question meets the same standards required of approved programs.
 EA strongly encourages students to explore its extensive list of affiliated and approved programs before beginning the petition process.